 For over 30 years Vicsport has provided advice, assistance and support to its members and the broader sports community.
-Through our extensive network, Vicsport’s constituency includes 16,000 clubs and associations, and over 1.8 million participants, paid staff and volunteers who make a significant contribution to the social, physical, mental and economic wellbeing of the Victorian community.
+Through our extensive network, Vicsport’s constituency includes 16,000 clubs and associations and over 3.9 million participants including paid staff and volunteers who make a significant contribution to the social, physical, mental and economic wellbeing of the Victorian community.
 The following Strategic Overview was developed by Vicsport Board and staff from the Strategic Plan:

 Vicsport's Strategic Plan

 Welcome to Vicsport's Strategic Plan for 2017-2020.
 This plan is the next iteration to the 2014-2016 Strategic Plan which revitalised Vicsport, enabling it to redefine its purposes, services and membership.
 Please see the video below for an outline of the plan and download the 2017-2020 Strategic Plan.

 Vicsport’s four strategic priorities are:

 - Increasing opportunities for physical activity, participation and membership for all Victorians.